ed-asriyan/proxy-server/README.md

 * `SSH_PRIVATE_KEY`: SSH private key to access servers
 * `VAULT_PASSWORD`: vault password

-Successful workflow generates an encrypted `URIs.txt` you can download to repository root and run the following command to decrypt the file:
+Successful workflow generates an encrypted `users.csv` you can download to repository root and run the following command to decrypt the file:
 ```commandline
 make decrypt_uris